flatironinstitute/spikeforest_recordings/README.md

 # spikeforest_recordings

-Ephys recordings and ground truth information for the SpikeForest project for benchmarking spike sorting algorithms.
+Ephys recordings and ground truth data for the SpikeForest project for benchmarking spike sorting algorithms.

 See the live website: https://spikeforest.flatironinstitute.org